anunezb18/advanced-programming/project/README.md

 - As a user I want to rate a film and write a review so that I can share my opinion about the film.
 - As a user I want to see reviews of other users about a film so that I can have an idea of the audience reception.
 - As a user I want to add films to my watchlist so that I can remember the films I want to see and have a list of them.
 - As a user I want to register in the app so that I can save my information.

+## Entities

+- User: name, username, password, email, info.
+- Film: Average score, watched/ not watched, info.
+- Review: replies
+- Watchlist

+## Initial Information

+The application is gonig to be connected to a database where is stored all the info about the film, like cast, director, genre, lenght, among others.
+Likewise, there will be initialized some users in order to apply tests.